springload/draftail/README.md

 ## Credits

 Draftail is made possible by the work of [Springload](https://github.com/springload/), a New Zealand digital agency, and core contributors to the [Wagtail](https://wagtail.io/) CMS.
-The _beautiful_ demo site is the work of [@thibaudcolas](https://github.com/thibaudcolas).
+The [Draftail website](https://www.draftail.org/) is the work of [@thibaudcolas](https://github.com/thibaudcolas).

-The demo site’s icons come from [IcoMoon](https://icomoon.io/).

 View the full list of [contributors](https://github.com/springload/draftail/graphs/contributors).
 [MIT](LICENSE) licensed.
 Website content available as [CC0](https://creativecommons.org/publicdomain/zero/1.0/).